How Does Exercise Lower Blood Pressure?

 How to Reduce Blood Pressure

-Exercise is a drug-free way to lower hypertension.
+Exercise is a way to lower hypertension without medication.
 If you already have hypertension, your doctor may have put you on medication.
 Even still, exercise can be used to help enhance the benefits.
-If you’re not on medication and want to maintain a normal blood pressure or reverse hypertension naturally, exercise can help.
+If you're not on medication and want to maintain normal blood pressure or reverse hypertension naturally, exercise can help.
 Physical activity helps to lower your blood pressure via a couple of different mechanisms:

 1.Exercise Strengthens Your Heart